lichray/relaxed_switch/proposal/switch.md

-One benefit of having a side-effect-free matching is that the `case` labels can be matched in any order, hence, as an optimization, the labels can be sorted at compile-time to enable a binary search at runtime if a `constexpr operator<` is defined for the literal type.  -- By Gabriel Dos Reis.
+One benefit of having a side-effect-free matching is that the `case` labels can be matched in any order, hence, as an optimization, the labels can be sorted at compile-time to enable a binary search at runtime.
+-- By Gabriel Dos Reis.

 ## Examples